 Fishing over wrecks is a fairly similar affair to the reefs, with drop and retrieve the favoured method for most anglers, however on the wrecks the best results tend to come from a variety of artificial lures.
 The most widely used in the UK are red gills, eddystone eels and the many different styles of jelly worms and shads.

-For some of the most productive wreck fishing accessible from north Wales the majority of anglers look towards a boat that can take them deep into the Irish Sea and St Georges channel.
-A famous part of the North West for pollack and cod, anglers will often find themselves drifting St Georges channel in up to 400ft of water.
-The fishing can be very hard at times, but equally rewarding with catches of 20lb+ specimens not uncommon.
+A famous part of the North West for pollack and cod, anglers will often find themselves drifting the Irish Sea and St Georges channel in up to 400ft of water.
+The fishing can be very hard at times, but equally rewarding with catches of 15lb+ specimens not uncommon.